pletzer/coupledModelContainer/README.md

 ```
 in any of the mounted directories.
 The build process could take several hours.
 Note: you can build the coupled model in any directory.

-Note: Branch "app_avx3" uses aggressive compiler optimization flags ("-O3" with AVX2 vectorization).
+Branch "app_avx3" uses aggressive compiler optimization flags ("-O3" with AVX2 vectorization).
-Other branches ("app_avx2" and "app_avx") use lower optimization levels, which will make the code compile faster.
+Other branches ("app_avx2" and "app_avx") use lower optimization levels, which will make the code compile faster but run slower.
-Aggressive compiler optimization flags can affect the accuracy of the simulation.
+Aggressive compiler optimization flags can affect the accuracy of the simulation - reduce the optimization level if the code is known to run successively on one platform but not under Apptainer.
+(No such case has been encountered; however, more testing might be required.)

 Compiler flags are set in
 ```